Skip to main content

 Estimated 5-year total ownership cost for the 2025 Hyundai IONIQ 5 N ranges from $113,135 to $113,135 depending on trim, based on AAA's Your Driving Costs study for the Compact SUV (Electric) class.
 This includes insurance, maintenance, depreciation, registration, and financing.
 These are class averages, not specific to this model.
 Source: AAA.

-Registration & Taxes$895/yr
+Registration & Taxes$895 per year

-Total (excluding fuel)$11,192/yr
+Total (excluding fuel)$11,192 per year

 How Do the 2025 Hyundai IONIQ 5 N Trims Compare?

 The 2025 Hyundai IONIQ 5 N is available in 1 trim, with base prices ranging at $66,200.
-All trims use a Electric powertrain.
+All trims use an Electric powertrain.
 The table below compares key specifications and costs across all available trims.
 Prices shown are manufacturer's suggested retail price (MSRP) and do not include destination charges, dealer fees, taxes, or incentives.

 Base